 Eventually, you will get caught, odds dictate.
 The local engineer for Cumulus Broadcasting in Cincinnati found this out earlier in the week.
 Of course, innocent until proven guilty, so I won’t assume anything.

 Broadcast engineering, especially radio engineering is a small field.
 Sadly, when something like this happens it makes all radio engineers look bad and there is no good reason or excuse for it.

 I have seen several cases where an engineer or technical person has taken advantage of their position to pilfer from a radio station.
-These vary from cashing in on dud tubes from a transmitters site to taking high value equipment and selling it on eBay.
-I recall on recent instance of backup transmitter and STL systems being sold.
+These vary from cashing in on dud tubes from a transmitter site to taking high-value equipment and selling it on eBay.
+I recall a recent instance of backup transmitter and STL systems being sold.
 I cannot imagine what these people are thinking.
-A transmitter, STL system, console or even a dud tube has a serial number and is traceable.
+A transmitter, STL system, console, or even a dud tube has a serial number and is traceable.
 Anything with a serial number is likely part of a station inventory list and or will have some record of manufacture and sale.

 There are instances when old equipment is getting thrown out.
 In that situation, I always get permission before removing anything, even from the dumpster.

-I have made several trips to the scrap yard with old transmitter chassis, wire or left overs from transmitter installations.
+I have made several trips to the scrap yard with old transmitter chassis, wire or leftovers from transmitter installations.
 In those circumstances, I always get a receipt and write the source of the scrap on the back.
-This way, a record is kept and if there is any questions, I can refer to it.
+This way, a record is kept and if there are any questions, I can refer to it.